-Make some noise with this red and gold colored Noise maker crafts made from ribbon spool.
+Make some noise with these red and gold-colored Noisemaker crafts made from ribbon spool.

 Oranges are passed out freely on Chinese New Year because they represent luck and wealth.
 You only need a few materials for this craft, so grab them and let’s get started.